 For safety and to correctly target specific muscle groups, some lifts require you to grip the weight in different ways.
 The three main grip techniques to know are:

 Your grip strength is also important to consider.
-No matter what style you are using, your grip should be firm and tight, but not so tight your forearm gets fatigued while working other muscles.
+No matter what style you are using, your grip should be firm and tight, but not so tight that your forearm gets fatigued while working other muscles.
 Always rest the weights across your palms rather than your fingers to get the most support as you lift.

 3. Conscious Breathing